 - a.
-Assisted Living Facilities (ALF) - PHCD provides preference to applicants desiring to be housed in an ALF over other new admissions in the Project-based waiting list upon verification, that the applicant meets the ALF eligibility criteria at the time of eligibility screening.
-ALF eligibility criteria are set forth in Chapter III, Section G of this ACOP. - Qualified transferees from Public Housing developments or from Public Housing units in mixed finance developments to an ALF will be given priority of admission over ALF applicants.
-If such ALF transfer list is exhausted, PHCD will house qualified ALF applicants from the waiting list. - When there are insufficient qualified ALF transferees or eligible ALF applicants, to occupy ALF vacant units within the term of a waiting list, PHCD may reopen the waiting list to receive applications for the ALF. - b.
+Assisted Living Facilities (ALF) - PHCD provides preference to applicants interested to be housed in an ALF over new admissions from the Project-based waiting list.
+The applicant must meet the ALF Admissions Criteria at the time of eligibility screening, as set forth in Chapter III, Section F of this ACOP. - Qualified transferees from Public Housing developments or from Public Housing units in mixed finance developments to the ALF will be given priority of admission over ALF applicants.
+If such ALF transfer list is exhausted, PHCD will house qualified ALF applicants from the waiting list. - If there are insufficient qualified ALF transferees or eligible applicants, to occupy ALF vacant units within the term of a waiting list, PHCD may reopen the waiting list to receive applications for the ALF, which may include referrals.

+b.
 Veterans